The new Health and Care Worker Visa for overseas medical workers opened for applications in August 2020.

 - Tier 1 visa

-- Tier 4 visa, if you have an eligible qualification and will complete your study course in three months, or if you have completed at least twelve months of a PhD.
+- Student Visa, if you have an eligible qualification and will complete your study course in three months, or if you have completed at least twelve months of a PhD.

 - Start-up Visa